Learn how to streamline your translation workflow -

 Hey, global marketers!

-InDesign master pages: save time in your projects
+InDesign parent pages: save time in your projects

 Contents

-InDesign master pages are a tool that you can use to keep a consistent layout among the pages in your document.
+InDesign parent pages are a tool that you can use to keep a consistent layout among the pages in your document.

 They work as little templates that help you to share different elements with pages in your document.
-The elements in the master appear in all of those pages that have the master assigned.
+The elements in the parent appear in all of those pages that have the master assigned.

 • an element repeats in many pages of your document